hartwigmedical/production-scripts/novaseqx/README.md

     - FASTQ
     - BCL
     - CBCL
-    - Quality metrics, [More can be added in the script]
+    - Quality metrics, SampleSheet, RunInfo, RunParameters

 - **Upload Process**: Files are uploaded to GCP buckets organized by type
     - Each file type is stored in its dedicated folder